-Stalking is a pattern of legal and/or illegal goal-directed behavior that can be influenced by an irrational and/or delusional thought process.
+Stalking is a course of conduct directed at a specific person that would cause a reasonable person to fear for their safety or suffer substantial emotional distress.
 Stalkers have an emotional obsession with the victim and tend to hold a selfish perception of the relationship.
 Through stalking, they empower themselves to feel omnipotent and in control of the relationship while creating a state of vulnerability in the other person.
-The legal definition of stalking is “willful, malicious, and repeated following and harassment combined with the credible threat intended to make the victim fear death or serious injury.”
-Stalking behavior includes following the victim to school, the theater, the grocery store, home, etc.; repeated harassing attempts to communicate via phone, email, text message, letters, etc.; giving unwanted gifts; vandalizing the victim’s property; and paying unwanted attention to the victim.
+Stalking behavior includes following the victim to class, the theater, the grocery store, home, etc.; repeated harassing attempts to communicate via phone, email, text message, letters, etc.; giving unwanted gifts; vandalizing the victim’s property; and paying unwanted attention to the victim.
 Stalkers can be male or female, and their targets can be members of the same or opposite sex.

-If you become aware of a student who is feeling unsafe around another person and believes he or she is being stalked:
+If you become aware of a student who is feeling unsafe around another person and believes they are being stalked:

-- Encourage the student to trust his/her instincts.
+- Encourage the student to trust their instincts.

 - Refer the student to Counseling Services, 906-487-2538.

 - Refer the student to the Office of Academic and Community Conduct, 906-487-2212

 - Advise the student to call Public Safety and Police Services, 906-487-2216, or local police (911).